 top of page

-It’s My Data and I Want it Now!
+It’s my data and I want it now!

 As a data analyst in the school portfolio at BHII, much of my role focuses on turning information into usable insights while also examining how our data workflows can be made more efficient and accessible.
 One area our team recently identified for improvement is our process for collecting and monitoring fidelity assessment data related to implementation of New Hampshire’s Multi-Tiered System of Support for Behavioral Health and Wellness (MTSS-B) across school districts.